Luna-AkMercedes/ArtEra-Portfolio/ArtEra/README.md

-# ArtEra - ArtSupply Store
+# ArtEra - Online Art Supplies Store

 A website templet just using simple HTML and CSS